nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         ```
         menu list (-a)
         ```
-        To show the current available dishes only, a `-a` flag has to be added to the end of the command.
+        To list the current available dishes only, a `-a` flag has to be added to the end of the command.
+The above command would list all the available/all dishes in the      right column of  the GUI in the sequence that they were added, with the most recent being at the top.
         Examples:
         ```
         menu list